ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Outlook

-Despite this species’ trend downward in the last few years, climate variables such as low winter temperatures and a short growing season may be the broad limiting factors in this species’ range.
-If so, a warming trend in New England could portend more breeding success for this formerly very southern species (Table 6).
+Southern Cloudywing is one of a number of more southerly species which have been increasing in Massachusetts over the past 25 years.
+Climate variables such as low winter temperatures and a short growing season may be the broad limiting factors in this species’ range, and if so, a warming trend in New England portends more breeding success here for this formerly southern species (Table 6).

 The species may also be increasing in Connecticut: in the 1995-99 Atlas, project records for Southern Cloudywing were somewhat more widespread and numerous than the pre-project records (O’Donnell et al. 2005).